-Tracking instructs the detector to cancel the effects of ground mineralisation, and will automatically monitor the mineralisation level and adjust the Ground Balance setting when ground conditions change during detecting.
+Tracking instructs the detector to cancel the effects of ground mineralisation, and will automatically adjust the Ground Balance setting when ground conditions change during detecting.

-Tracking is preferred in heavily mineralised ground, especially where the mineralisation is variable, or when you want to cover a large area quickly and efficiently.
+Tracking is preferred in heavily mineralised ground, especially where the mineralisation is changeable, or when you want to cover a large area guickly and efficiently.